-Maine's 2021 Black Bear Season
+Maine's 2023 Black Bear Season

 The general hunting season for black bears opens the last Monday in August and closes the last Saturday in November.
 Hunters can hunt bears near natural food sources or by still-hunting throughout the entire 3-month season.
 The bear trapping season spans 2 months opening on September 1 and closing on October 31.
-Hunting over bait is permitted during the first 4 weeks of the season (August 28-September 25, 2021).
-The hound season overlaps the last two weeks of the bait season and continues through the following five weeks (September 13-October 29, 2021).
+Hunting over bait is permitted during the first 4 weeks of the season (August 28-September 23, 2023).
+The hound season overlaps the last two weeks of the bait season and continues through the following five weeks (September 11-October 27, 2023).
 Most bears are harvested during the first month of the season and with the use of bait, dogs, or traps.
 Only 3% are harvested by spot/stalk or still-hunting or by deer hunters during the November firearm season.
 Starting in 2015, youth hunters were permitted to hunt the Saturday prior to the opening of the season and since 2008, hunters can take two bears if one is taken by trapping and the other by hunting.
-During the 2021 season, 51 youth hunters shot a bear on youth day, a record high, and 44 hunters harvested 2 bears (twice the average).
+During the 2023 season, 63 youth hunters shot a bear on youth day, a near record high, and 59 hunters harvested 2 bears, a new record high since 2011.

-Natural food abundance varies from year to year and can have a strong influence on final harvest.
-This fall, we expected better natural foods crops and lower harvest.
-Although a lower percentage of bears were harvested over bait (66%), this did not equate to a lower bear harvest.
-In fact, the 2021 harvest reached a near record high of 3,779 likely in response to higher hunter participation (~12,500 bear permits) and record high harvest by hound hunters (929 bears) and trappers (239 bears).
+Natural food abundance varies from year to year and can have a strong influence on the final harvest.
+This fall, we expected a higher abundance of natural foods crops and lower harvest.
+A lower percentage of bears were harvested over bait (62%) than in the previous year, likely due to the high abundance of natural foods throughout the year.
+The 2023 harvest reached 3,272 bears, which aligns with the previous ten-year average of ~3,200.
+Hunter participation remained high (~13,100 bear permits) with a high harvest by hound hunters (813 bears) and record high harvest by trappers (318 bears).
 Natural food levels also influence bear harvest by deer hunters.
-In years of higher food abundance, bears stay out foraging longer providing deer hunters greater opportunity to harvest a bear.
-This year's harvest of 57 bears during the November deer season fell in the middle suggesting that natural foods were good but not as abundant as some years.
+In years of higher food abundance, bears forage longer providing deer hunters greater opportunity to harvest a bear.
+This year's harvest of 57 bears during the November deer season indicates that natural foods were abundant, with bears entering dens later.